ImageMagick/Usage-Markdown/bugs/trans_bug/index.md

 [![\[IM Output\]](result.png)](result.png)

-The final result above should be a only a slight whitening of the grey rectangle, where the circle overlaps.
+The final result above should be only a slight whitening of the grey rectangle, where the circle overlaps.
 Anywhere else and the white circle should disappear (semi-transparent white on white gives white!).

 If the bug is present you will see a grey circle instead, and due to the presence of the bug in the "`-draw`" command, the edges of the circle will appear even darker, instead of shading into the white background.